esnabrown/ubuntu-dev/README.md

 Pull it down into a directory and
 	chmod 777 *.sh
 to make them all executable.
-I highly recommend you sudo to run them so that you don't run into any weird permissions issues.
+You shouldn't have to sudo the scripts as they all use sudo now and should prompt you for the password when appropriate.

 You MUST run the install-ncurses.sh before running install-erlang.sh!

-# Install Paths
+# Install Paths (Mono and Node.js)

 Everything installs to the installers default with the exception of Mono and node due to the fairly rapid frequency of release.
 The configure is run with --prefix to point to the version specific directories.
 This *should* allow you to have multiple versions installed on the same system and then you can either add a specific version to your PATH in .bashrc or use scripts to change environments with specific version numbers.